 Chicken shawarma is just such a versatile dish.
 It’s so special because it tastes absolutely divine every way you have it!

-• You can add some veggies to your shawarma rice too while cooking it, such as carrots and peas.
+- You can add some veggies to your shawarma rice too while cooking it, such as carrots and peas.
 Make sure you season the rice just a little more though when you add veggies to it.
+You can also serve it with some fresh crunchy veggies such as maybe an onion cucumber salad?

-• If you prefer not to cook your rice in chicken broth, you can use half chicken broth and half water, vegetable broth or completely omit broth altogether and cook the rice in water instead.
+- If you prefer not to cook your rice in chicken broth, you can use half cup of chicken broth and half cup of water, vegetable broth or completely omit broth altogether and cook the rice in water instead.

-• You can also use another grain you prefer instead of the Basmati rice we use in this recipe.
+- You can also use another grain you prefer instead of the Basmati rice we use in this recipe.
 Go ahead and try serving your chicken shawarma bowl with couscous, brown rice, quinoa… or any other grain you like!
 Please adjust the cooking time and liquid used according to the grain you use and according to the instructions given on the package.
+You can maybe use cauliflower rice too!

-• You can also use plain cooked white rice if you don’t have the time to prepare the rice in this recipe (though the rice in this recipe is ❤ so try not to skip out on it!).
-As an added flavor suggestion, you can add your cooked white rice to the pan you cooked your chicken in and stir for about 2 to 3 minutes to absorb all those yummy chicken spices and oils!
+- You can also use plain cooked white rice if you don’t have the time to prepare the rice in this recipe (though the rice in this recipe is ❤ so try not to skip out on it!).
+As an added flavor suggestion, you can add your cooked white rice to the pan you cooked your chicken in and stir for about 2-3 minutes to absorb all those yummy chicken spices and oils!

 Continue reading if you would like to read about vegetarian, dairy-free, gluten-free, nut-free or vegan adaptations of this recipe.